List on Bids44 →

 Seller’s Guide — How to Maximize Your Samsung Bespoke Refrigerator Resale

-Gather All Documentation.
-Keep your original purchase bill, the warranty card (even if expired), and any service records or AMC details ready.
-This proves authenticity, ownership, and history, which can boost buyer confidence and add ₹2,000-₹4,000 to your price.
+Gather All Records: Keep your original purchase bill, warranty card, and any service invoices ready.
+This proves authenticity, ownership, and a history of care, adding significant trust and potentially ₹2,000-₹4,000 to the resale value.

 Final Verdict — Should You Buy or Sell in 2026?